Faversham conveyancing FAQs

 Conveyancing fees include legal fees and disbursements.

 Conveyancing disbursements are the extra third-party costs paid out on your behalf, e.g. Stamp Duty and ground rent service charges.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our conveyancing fees for buying or selling a house in Faversham are fixed, - for a standard transaction, what we quote is what you pay